Zoo Tycoon 2: Gameplay

 The gameplay revolves around creating suitable exhibits for animals through habitat modifications (ground cover, water, elevation, foliage, and rocks, plus a variety of other items including food, shelters, and toys/enrichment items) which fulfill the animal's needs (habitat, hunger, thirst, stimulation, privacy, sleep, social, and exercise).
 Guests will visit the zoo to see the animals, and they also have needs that need to be fulfilled through scenery and buildings (hunger, thirst, bathroom, seating, and entertainment).
+They might stay several months in the zoo if they are satisfied, but quickly leave if they are unhappy.

-Zoo Tycoon 2 features three gameplay modes: Campaign, Challenge, and Sandbox.
+Zoo Tycoon 2 features three gameplay modes: Campaign, Challenge, and Freeform.
 In Campaign mode, the player plays through scenarios in existing zoos and is assigned different objectives to complete, such as achieving a certain fame level, caring for rescued animals, or breeding endangered species.
 In Challenge mode, the player starts a zoo from scratch and is given random challenges which can be accepted or rejected.
 In both of these modes, players have limited money and start with limited access to animals and items, with more becoming available as zoo fame level increases.
-The last mode, Sandbox, allows the player to create a zoo from scratch with unlimited money and access to all animals and items from the start.
+The last mode, Freeform, allows the player to create a zoo from scratch with unlimited money and access to all animals and items from the start.